Performance Review

-"Performance Review" is the eighth episode of the second season of the American comedy television series The Office, and the show's fourteenth episode overall.
+"Performance Review" is the eighth episode of the second season of the American comedy television series The Office and the show's fourteenth episode overall.
 It was written by Larry Wilmore and directed by Paul Feig.
 It first aired on November 15, 2005 on NBC.
 The episode guest stars Melora Hardin as Jan Levinson.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, Michael Scott (Steve Carell) conducts job performance reviews with his employees, and struggles to get Jan Levinson (Melora Hardin) to talk about their romantic relationship from the previous episode.
 Meanwhile, Dwight Schrute (Rainn Wilson) thinks that it is Friday, when it is in fact Thursday.

 The episode was originally going to be about "weight loss" and be one of the early episodes of the second season.
 Several scenes were created due to onset accidents and ad-libbing, such as Dwight's fitness orb popping and Michael grabbing Jan's breast accidentally.
 "Performance Review" contained several pop culture references.
 It received mostly positive reviews from critics and earned a Nielsen rating of 3.9 in the 18–49 demographic, being viewed by 8 million viewers.

 Plot

-Michael Scott (Steve Carell) is giving his annual performance reviews but, instead of evaluating the employees' job performances, he asks their opinions about a phone message from his own boss, Jan Levinson (Melora Hardin).
+Michael Scott is giving his annual performance reviews but, instead of evaluating the employees' job performances, he asks their opinions about a phone message from his own boss, Jan Levinson.
 Jan's message sternly tells Michael not to bring up their recent romantic encounter when she does his performance review, but feeling their workplace standing is on the line, the employees cater to Michael's desires by telling him the message shows Jan has feelings for him.
 During Michael's performance review, Jan insists he remain strictly professional and present his ideas for improving business.
-He plunders the employee suggestion box for ideas, but the suggestions - which Jan insists he read in front of her - mostly concern Michael's personal hygiene and include a directive to "Stop sleeping with your boss".
+He plunders the employee suggestion box for ideas, but the suggestions – which Jan insists he read in front of her – mostly concern Michael's personal hygiene and include a directive to "Stop sleeping with your boss".
 As Jan storms out of the office, Michael continues demanding to know why she will not have a relationship with him.
 Jan finally breaks down and vents her feelings about Michael, both positive and negative, and says she is not ready for another relationship.
 Michael is satisfied by the rejection, since she implied he was worth having a relationship with.

-From a tense exchange with Dwight Schrute (Rainn Wilson), Jim Halpert (John Krasinski) realizes Dwight thinks it is Friday instead of Thursday.
-Pam Beesly (Jenna Fischer) and Jim reinforce this misconception with casual conversation.
+From a tense exchange with Dwight Schrute, Jim Halpert realizes Dwight thinks it is Friday instead of Thursday.
+Pam Beesly and Jim reinforce this misconception with casual conversation.
 During his performance review, Dwight asks for a raise, claiming he has never missed a day of work, even breaking into the office to work on holidays.
 Dwight's calendar confusion continues into the following day, and so he fails to turn up for work that morning, leading Michael to comment skeptically on Dwight's claim of never missing a day of work.